Titanic Construction Timeline

 • April 1, 1912: Titanic's Sea Trials are scheduled but postponed for the next day due to high winds.

 • April 2, 1912: Titanic’s officers conduct her sea trials.
-She leaves Belfast for Southampton at 8pm.
+She is accepted by the White Star Line and leaves Belfast for Southampton at 8pm.
 She will be docked in Southampton for one week to prepare for her maiden voyage.

 Researched by Joshua Allen Milford.
 Sources include: